 Charlotte laughed.
 “And I shall quite enjoy watching his party as they watch you dance with him.”
 She squeezed Elizabeth’s hand.
 “He pays you an honour to single you out for his first dance.”

-Elizabeth did enjoy her dance with Mr. Bingley.
+Elizabeth enjoyed her dance with Mr. Bingley.
 He was an excellent dancer and a delightful conversationalist.
-The only part of the dance that distressed her was when she had to take her neighbouring partner’s hand, which happened to be Mr. Darcy.
+She was, however, slightly distressed when the movements of the dance forced her to take her neighbouring partner’s hand, which happened to be that of Mr. Darcy.
 He was dancing with Miss Bingley, and Elizabeth readily noticed him scrutinizing her frequently, as if watching for a misstep or for her to do something that did not meet his expectations.
-Fortunately, those moments with him did not last long, but each time she met his contemptuous glare, she was more determined to enjoy Mr. Bingley’s company.
+Fortunately, those moments with him did not last long, but each time she met his solemn glare, she was more determined to enjoy Mr. Bingley’s company.

 “Tell me, Mr. Bingley,” she said as she stepped around him with a backward glance.
 “Are you settling in well at Netherfield?”